dxseless/dxseless/README.md

 ## Hi there 👋

 ## About Me
 I'm a passionate **Backend Developer** specializing in **PHP** and **Laravel**.
-As a beginner in the world of web development, I'm eager to learn, grow, and contribute to meaningful projects.
+I'm eager to learn, grow, and contribute to meaningful projects.
 I enjoy building robust, scalable, and efficient backend systems while continuously improving my skills.

 ## 🛠️ Skills
 - **Programming Languages:** PHP, JavaScript